Find Affordable College Courses

 On average, nursing graduates from Helena College take out $31,739 in student loans while working on their Associate Degree.

-The in-demand associate degree programs at Great Falls College Montana State University helped the school earn the #4 place on this year’s ranking of the most popular nursing schools in Montana.
-Located in the small city of Great Falls, Great Falls College Montana State University is a public school with a small student population.
+Out of the 10 schools in Montana that were part of this year’s ranking, Great Falls College Montana State University landed the # 4 spot on the list.
+Located in the city of Great Falls, Great Falls College Montana State University is a public college with a small student population.

 About 81% of the students majoring in nursing at the school are women while 19% are male.